-But there have been pandemics in the past, and COVID-19 won’t be the last.
+That being said, there have been pandemics in the past, and COVID-19 won’t be the last.
 After the initial exuberance dies down, will the nation and the world be able to embrace lessons learned from this pandemic that might help humanity survive the next one and the one after that?

 This pandemic has also taught us a lot about life outside our office cabins and the benefits of staying with our families and being disconnected from the outside world.
 Most importantly, the pandemic has taught us the significance of life insurance in people’s lives.
 People are now aware that life insurance coverage can be a lifeline for many families whose earning members have died as a result of devastating covid waves.
 This is probably one of the reasons why so many people now buy life insurance for each family member by contacting companies like Life Cover Quotes, which tend to help people in finding the most suitable quotes by searching major life insurance companies.

 Jessica Metcalf, a disease ecologist and professor of ecology and evolutionary biology at Princeton University’s School of Public and International Affairs, already has a plan that might have saved hundreds of thousands of lives in the early days of COVID-19 and could save millions of lives in battles against future epidemics.

 A research team, led by Metcalf and Harvard epidemiologist Michael Mina, is on track to detect, define, and defeat disease outbreaks faster by testing for antibodies to infectious agents in millions of blood samples.